LeetLLM

 Multi-modal content

 A major engineering challenge in multimodality is handling cross-modal context.
 A benign text overlay like "Look at what I found today" becomes a policy violation when paired with a graphic image.
+On e-commerce platforms, a listing photo showing a generic handbag paired with text "100% authentic Louis Vuitton" is a counterfeit violation only visible when both modalities are judged together.
 To handle this, the outputs from individual classifiers need to feed into a late-fusion layer or a multimodal LLM that can evaluate the combined context of the post.

 Content TypeTier 1 (Fast)Tier 2 (Deep)